Eight days along the Moselle from Metz to Koblenz.

 Your bike trip ends in Koblenz today.
 Saying good-bye is never easy, especially not to the Saar bike trail and the winding Moselle bike trail.
 Anyone who wishes to travel back to Metz should book our shuttle transfer via Treves (only on Saturday).
 It will transport any luggage and the bikes as well.
 Departure will be at 9a.m., arrival in Metz around 1.00p.m.
 If you wish to cycle even longer along the Rhine, you can prolong your trip to Cologne or Mainz.

-Paved cycle paths along the river; a few small hills; suitable for novice cyclists and families.
+Paved cycle paths along the river; Most of the route is slightly downhill with just a few small hills; suitable for novice cyclists and families.
+Some longish cycling days.

 AIRPORT / TRANSFERS